USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 ##### In the next five years, the ASC software portfolio must:
 1. release one or more versions of ISIS making use of a standard and stand-alone Input/Output library (either off-the-shelf or homegrown) with support for performance enhancing capabilities (e.g., image pyramids).
     - Projects using this capability: All ISIS users benefit from this capability due to improved performance, reduced maintenance costs (intended consequence), and standardization that should improve interoperability.
+    - Supporting community policy and finding documents:
+        - OMB M-13-13: III.1.a Use machine-readable and open formats and prioritize the the use open, non-proprietary data formats with no usage restrictions.
+        - NASA PDE Recommendation 51: tools should be developed translate common planetary formats and standards to support adoption by other science communities.

 1. provide consistent installation experiences for users on explicitly supported packages including improved dependency management, installation instructions, and installation tooling.
     - Projects using this capability: Given the complex dependency versioning interactions on the ISIS project, this the prime candidate for removing installation friction though all ASC projects would benefit from lessons learned.
+    - Supporting community policy and finding documents:
+      -

 1. expose and document Python (or other broadly use, higher-level language) access to library APIs.
     - Projects using this capability: ISIS is the primary target and beneficiary of this work.
 API access is **not** at the application level, rather it is at some API level.
+    - Supporting community policy and finding documents:
+      - SAT Finding 21: Provide high level Python API to the community.

-1. standardize onto a single set of web3.0 technologies and frameworks to support data accessibility, discoverability, and access by users such that data access portals can be developed at lower costs across project areas
+1. standardize onto a single set of web technologies and frameworks to support data accessibility, discoverability, and access by users such that data access portals can be developed at lower costs across project areas
     - Projects using this capability: All ASC Data section releases seeking custom online solutions (e.g., terrestrial analogs data portal, nomenclature, PDS web mapping and processing portal, geologic mapping data portal, etc.)
+    - Supporting community policy and finding documents:
+      - OMB M-16-16 III.1.a Open data must be available in accessible, searchable, and convenient formats
+      - NASA PDE Finding 50 / Recommendation 36: Terrestrial analog data do not have a primary repository.
+(This effort tangentially addresses this through the development and support of a clearing house of terrestrial analog data.)

 ##### In the next five years, the ASC software portfolio should:
 1. provide improved photometric modelling capabilities including examples of off-the-shelf tools for large data visualization and analysis, and support for the inclusion of atmospheric and/or band information in the analysis process.
     - Projects using this capability: Improved generation of cosmetically appealing image mosaics
+    - Supporting community policy and finding documents:
+      -

 1. support the development of cosmetically appealing and scientifically accurate image mosaics using photometric information.
     - Projects using this capability: All control projects.
+    - Supporting community policy and finding documents:
+      -

 1. begin supporting remote data visualization and analysis include, but not limited to observation and control network data and metadata.
     - Projects using this capability: AutoCNet based control solutions will immediately benefit from this work.
 Any remote workers and users wishing to setup remote (perhaps on HPC resources) solutions.
+    - Supporting community policy and finding documents:
+      -

 1. package off-the-shelf and/or custom solutions for the generation of analysis ready data and associated metadata including tooling for processing, metadata generation, and metadata management.
 Metadata management includes the need to update metadata and manage sematic linkages between data sets.
     - Projects using this capability: All analysis ready data (ARD) releases.
+    - Supporting community policy and finding documents:
+      - OMB M-16-16: I.Open Data.Described Open / III.1.d data are fully described so that consumers can assess their usability through common core and extensible  metadata.
+      - OMB M-19-15: Implementation Update 2.2 Agencies should provide users with adequate data documentation to support a user's determination of fitness-for-use
+      - NASA PDE Recommendation 32: Recommends that NASA should develop archives for analysis ready data (ARD).
+This work is facilitating technology for building one such archive.
+      - NASA PDE Recommendation 53: Recommends that data linkages and types are clearly documented.
+This work is facilitating technology.

 ##### In the next five years, the ASC software portfolio could:
 1. provide tools for the extraction of limb profiles and limb topography to improve photogrammetric control capabilities and improve shape estimation, primarily for flyby missions.
     - Projects using this capability: Science investigations
+    - Supporting community policy and finding documents:
+      -
 1. include generic tools for dejittering line scan data that build off of the open source HiRISE dejittering pipeline or develop new and novel techniques for line scan dejittering to support high efficacy DTM generation.
 (Note: this requires a non-trivial amount of research before the software team can productionize a solution.
 Should that research occur, this could transition higher in the priorities).
     - Projects using this capability: DTM generation (HiRISE, CTX, LROC NAC)
+    - Supporting community policy and finding documents:
+      -

 1. update the ISIS library be callable using Unix style command line interfaces, (e.g., man spiceinit) in order to improve the sematic interoperability between ISIS tools and other standard Unix command line tools.
     - Projects using this capability: No projects explicitly use this capability.
 Instead, all users would potentially benefit from logical consistency across tools.
+    - Supporting community policy and finding documents:
+      - NASA PDE Finding 61: Many PDE elements are designed for expert users and should be made moe accessible.
+(This effort would align the use of the ISIS code base with unix standards, thereby removing the custom structure of current commands.)

 1. include increased adoption of targeted parallelization efforts in order to improve single machine performance for tasks with long runtimes.
     - Projects using this capability: Potential benefit across a range of users
+    - Supporting community policy and finding documents:
+      - SAT Finding 16: Software optimization

 1. provide an updated method for unique observation identification (i.e., serial numbers).
     - Projects using this capability: Described in the context of control.
 Needs additional project linkages if work is undertaken.
+    - Supporting community policy and finding documents:
+      -

 ### Documentation & User Training